liquid-rocketry-illinois/RCP-Host/RCP.md

 To write to a motor, additional parameter bytes are required.
 The first is the ID of the motor to write to.
 4 additional bytes form a floating point value to set the actuator to, in RPM.

+### Discrete Actuator

+This packet class is for controlling an actuator with a discrete, non-binary number of states such as the tri-state actuators on RANDE.

+To write to such an actuator, additional parameter bytes are required.
+The first is the ID of the actuator to write to.
+The next is an 8-bit unsigned integer representing the target state.

 ### Sensor Read Requests

 This packet can be used to request a value from a READ ONLY sensor device on the target, or to communicate new